Buffalo mother speaks out about shooting death of her three year old son

 BUFFALO, NY (WIVB) — A Buffalo mother is speaking publicly for the first time since her young son died of a bullet wound to the head in a case that has still not resulted in charges.

-Three-year-old Shaquelle Walker Junior was sitting on a bicycle watching fireworks with relatives on July 5 when he was shot in the head by one three dozens shots, sprayed at a group of people outside the Ferry Grider Homes on Donovan Drive.
+Three-year-old Shaquelle Walker Junior was sitting on a bicycle watching fireworks with relatives on July 5 when he was shot in the head by one of three dozen shots, sprayed at a group of people outside the Ferry Grider Homes on Donovan Drive.

 On Thursday, his mother, Danetta Jenifer wanted the killer to know that a ‘beautiful soul’ was taken from her.
 “He was an amazing big brother, an amazing big brother.
 He helped me help him teach him things.
 He taught him how to brush his teeth.
 He taught him how to put his clothes on.
 You all really did damage.”